See IPDCM From Stentofon At SAGE.

 There are 2 LEDs next to the button that indicate the IPDCM’s current state.
 Red indicates the IPDCM has been triggered, it has yet to be initialised or the tamper has been triggered and requires reset.
 Blue indicates the LAN is available through the device.

-See the IP-DCM device on the Stentofon stand at SAGE at the Realm Hotel 11-6pm this Thursday, November 17 – pre-register here and we’ll see you there!
+See the IPDCM From Stentofon at SAGE at the Realm Hotel 11-6pm this Thursday, November 17 – pre-register here and we’ll see you there!

 More news at SEN.